Emotional development in autistic children and teenagers

 Break time

-Your child could go for a walk, get a drink of water, or find a quiet place to sit.
+- Change activities.
+For example, go for a walk, get a drink of water, or find a quiet place to sit.

-Getting help for emotional development
+Getting professional support for emotional development

 An experienced professional can help your child understand and manage their emotions.
 A good first step is talking with your child’s GP, paediatrician, psychologist or other health professionals about therapies and supports for autistic children and teenagers.